Community Engagement and Empowerment

 Over the past decade North Ayrshire Council has been building its approach to community empowerment, strengthening communities and supporting community organisations.
 The strategic direction is set out in the Community Empowerment (Scotland) Act 2015.

-Catch up on the 2020 Community and Locality Planning Conference presentations and report (PDF, 2.74mb).
+Catch up on the 2020 Community and Locality Planning Conference.

 Increasing community control over decisions and assets

 Local people know their communities better than anyone, and working in partnership allows them to control their own decisions and shape their future.

 - Shaping North Ayrshire: one of the earliest pilots for the Consul platform with COSLA.
 Used to engage in consultations and debates such as the future of halls, centres and libraries, how we spend the council budget and climate change.

 - Participatory Budgeting: empowers communities to decide how to spend their money on projects they believe in.